drop_

 What are the limits?

-Drop is built for speed.
-Each Drop is capped at a 1MB payload limit—ideal for secure credentials, text snippets, logs, or small configuration documents.
+Each Drop is capped at 1MB— enough for credentials, config snippets, private keys, and small documents.